24th October, 2021

 Large scale CDN operators offer DDoS mitigation and prevention as a service, thus ensuring the delivery of their customer’s content.
 So, how are they able to detect this type of attack and others?
 When researching a cyber security strategy in this space, real time flow monitoring for total network visibility is once again key to understanding traffic patterns, spotting anomalies and blocking threats in your network.
 Another factor to consider is alert fatigue, system analysts can become overwhelmed by irrelevant alerts, however you can only determine relevancy if you have the right analysis tools that can calculate the severity of the attack and then group in to silos to either be kept for further analysis or dropped i.e. video traffic for example (lots of it but generally safe).

 A flow record, whether analysing the header information or the amount of packets arriving at a server or node can provide a treasure trove of information for System Analysts.
-However, analysing this detail in real-time and at carrier scale is difficult but companies like Telesoft have made it their business to do this by providing scalable security monitoring and network behavioural analysis, contact to us to find out how our solutions can build in to your cyber security strategy.
+However, analysing this detail in real-time and at carrier scale is difficult but companies like Telesoft have made it their business to do this by providing scalable security monitoring and network behavioural analysis.
+Contact us to find out how our solutions can build in to your cyber security strategy.